hogeschool/Development-8/Readers/unit2.md

 ## Structural Equality

-Lacking the notion of states, functional programming languages cannot perform equality comparisons based on references, like we are used to in imperative programming languages.
+Since the semantics of functional programming languages do not rely on a shared memory, they cannot perform equality comparisons based on references like we are used to in imperative programming languages.
 By default, all data structures in F\#, including newly\-defined records, are compared by value and not by reference.
 This means that, using the `=` operator, F\# will recursively check the components of the data structures and compare their value.
 For instance, consider the tuples `let t1 = (1,3,5)` and `let t2 = (1,3,-5)`\: in this case F\# will compare the first component of `t1` with the first component of `t2`, which passes the test.
 Then it will compare the second component of `t1` with the second of `t2`, passing the test as well.
-Finally, the third components are compare, which returns `false` because of course 5 and -5 are different.
+Finally, the third components are compared, which returns `false` because of course 5 and -5 are different.
 The same is done for the fields of a record.
 Notice that, since tuple components and record fields can contain complex data structures, this procedure is recursive, i.e. if the component/field is a tuple or a record then the structural equality is recursively applied on their values.
 For instance, the value in `test` in the following code is `true`\:

 ```fsharp
 let l1 = { UserName = "awesomeuser@aw.us" ; Password = "supersecretkey"; Address = "155.34.21.105" }